-The built-in video hardware in the Macintosh Quadra 700 computer provides high-performance graphics on all current Macintosh monitors.
+The built-in video hardware in the Macintosh Quadra 900 computer provides high-performance graphics on all current Macintosh monitors.
 The video hardware is built around a video frame buffer controlled by the DAFB (Direct Access Frame Buffer) IC.

-The video frame buffer comprises four banks of video RAM (VRAM); the basic configuration has 512 KB of VRAM installed in the first of the four banks.
-That configuration supports 8 bits per pixel on 12-inch and 13-inch monitors and 4 bits per pixel on 15-inch and 21-inch monitors.
-The basic configuration also supports VGA monitors and broadcast (NTSC and PAL) monitors, but without Apple convolution.
+The video frame buffer comprises four banks of video RAM (VRAM); the basic configuration has VRAM installed in two of the four banks.
+That configuration supports 8 bits per pixel on all Apple monitors (12-inch to 21-inch, monochrome and RGB) and on NTSC and PAL monitors, using Apple convolution.
+The basic configuration also supports VGA monitors.